infiniteflight/infiniteflight-docs/flying-guide/descent-to-landing/dme-arc.md

 ## What is a DME Arc?

-Distance Measuring Equipment, abbreviated to DME; is most commonly used with a navigation aid (NAVAID) such as a VOR to provide distance to or from the beacon.
-A DME Arc is a curved route defined by a constant distance from one of these NAVAID's with the arc distance essentially a radius of the circle around the NAVAID.
+Distance Measuring Equipment, abbreviated to DME, is most commonly used with a navigation aid (NAVAID) such as a VOR to provide distance to or from the beacon.
+A DME Arc is a curved route defined by a constant distance from one of these NAVAIDs with the arc distance essentially a radius of the circle around the NAVAID.